TengMCing/PhD/Thesis/04-chap4.html.md

 ## Conclusions {#sec-autovi-conclusion}

-This chapter presents an advancement in regression diagnostics software through the development of the `autovi` package and its accompanying web interface, `autovi.web`, addressing a critical gap in the current landscape of statistical software.
+This chapter presents new regression diagnostics software, the R package `autovi` and its accompanying web interface package, `autovi.web`.
+It addresses a critical gap in the current landscape of statistical software.
 While regression tools are widely available, effective and efficient diagnostic methods have lagged behind, particularly in the field of residual plot interpretation.

 The `autovi` R package, introduced in this chapter, automates the assessment of residual plots by incorporating a computer vision model, eliminating the need for time-consuming and potentially inconsistent human interpretation.
 This automation improves the efficiency of the diagnostic process and promotes consistency in model evaluation across different users and studies.

-The development of the accompanying Shiny app, `autovi.web`, expands access to these advanced diagnostic tools.
-By providing a user-friendly interface, it makes sophisticated residual plot assessment accessible to a broader audience, including those who may not have extensive programming experience.
+The development of the accompanying Shiny app, `autovi.web`, expands access to these advanced diagnostic tools, by providing a user-friendly interface.
+It makes automated residual plot assessment accessible to a broader audience, including those who may not have extensive programming experience.
 This web-based solution effectively addresses the potential barriers to adoption, such as complex dependencies and installation requirements, that are often associated with advanced statistical software.

 The combination of `autovi` and `autovi.web` offers a comprehensive solution to the challenges of residual plot interpretation in regression analysis.
 These tools have the potential to significantly improve the quality and consistency of model diagnostics across various fields, from academic research to industry applications.
 By automating a critical aspect of model evaluation, they allow researchers and analysts to focus more on interpreting results and refining models, rather than grappling with the intricacies of plot assessment.

 The framework established by `autovi` and `autovi.web` opens up exciting possibilities for further research and development.
-Future work could explore the extension of these automated assessment techniques to other types of diagnostic plots and statistical models, potentially revolutionizing how we approach visual inference in statistical analysis more broadly.
+Future work could explore the extension of these automated assessment techniques to other types of diagnostic plots and statistical models, potentially revolutionizing how we approach statistical inference using visual displays more broadly.

 ## Availability

 The web interface is housed at [autoviweb.netlify.app](autoviweb.netlify.app).

-The source code for both packages are available at XXX, and the current version of `autovi` can be installed from CRAN.
+The the current version of `autovi` can be installed from CRAN, and source code for both packages are available at [https://github.com/TengMCing/](https://github.com/TengMCing/).